 Address: Bidston Observatory, Wilding Way, Prenton, CH43 7RA

 On the M53, take the A554 exit, junction 1, towards Wallasey / Birkenhead.
 Continue on the A554 along Hoylake Road, turn right down Worcester Road and then right again up Wilding Way.
 The Observatory is at the top of the lane.

-The metro starts around 06:30 and finishes around 23:30.
-If you are travelling outside of these times, you could take a taxi from Lime Street or William Brown Street.
+Merseyrail trains finish around 23:30.
+Alternatively you could take a taxi to Lime Street or William Brown Street.
 This will cost around £13 – £18 and will include tunnel tolls.

 We would like to encourage audience members to cycle to AND Festival 2021 events if this is an option for you.
 If you don’t own a bike and are travelling to the Bidston Observatory from Liverpool, you can hire a bike with City Bike Liverpool from multiple locations across the city and catch the ferry across the River Mersey.
 Both pedal and electric bikes are available:

 Pedal bikes – £10 for a full days hire (or 25p per 15 minutes)

 Electric bikes – £20 for a full days hire (or 50p per 15 minutes)